blade-ui-kit/docs/form-button.md

 ## Basic Usage

-The most basic usage of the component is defining an action is by setting an action and button text:
+The most basic usage of the component is by setting an action, and supplying button text:

 ```html
 <x-form-button :action="route('logout')" class="p-4 bg-blue-500">